Wisconsin

 Hodag (Rhinelander, 1890s folklore)

-The Hodag first appeared in 1893, when lumbermen in Rhinelander described a squat, reptilian beast bristling with horns, spines, tusks, and glowing eyes.
+The Hodag first appeared in 1893, when lumbermen in Rhinelander reportedly encountered it.
+They described a squat, reptilian beast bristling with horns, spines, tusks, and glowing eyes.
 Born from lumberjack folklore, the creature was cast as ferocious but often carried a humorous edge, fitting the tall-tale tradition of the Northwoods.

 Local trickster Eugene Shepard staged photos and even displayed a fabricated specimen at fairs, helping the Hodag gain national attention.
-Today the Hodag lives on as Rhinelander’s official mascot and one of Wisconsin’s most iconic cryptids.
+The beast exists on the edge of earnest legend and later opportunistic sensationalism.

 Devil’s Lake Monster (Baraboo, 19th century reports)